tailcallhq/rust-grpc/README.md

-# Sample gRPC Node.js News Server
+# Sample gRPC Rust News Server

 ## Overview

-This repository contains a gRPC-based Node.js server implementing CRUD operations for a news list.
+This repository contains a gRPC-based Rust server implementing CRUD operations for a news list.
 It features a batched `GetNews` API, allowing efficient retrieval of multiple news items.

 ### Features